Clubs, associations and related links

 This recognition also means that they are an organisation with high standards of responsible pet ownership to whom the community can look to when buying a pet or when seeking advice on care of a pet.

 - The Governing Council of the Cat Fancy Australia and Victoria

-Members of applicable organisations may receive a reduced council registration fee for their pet's annual registration.
+Members of applicable organisations are eligible to receive a reduced council registration fee for their pet's annual registration.